RoStrap/Classes/README.md

 function Class.__index:Method2()
   -- This method does awesome things! end

+return Class
 ```

+This syntax most clearly shows which functions and properties are inherited by Objects of type `Class` versus which functions are the constructors.
+Method functions are declared with a `:`, while constructors are declared with a `.` before the function name.
+Never use strings instead of Enumerators.

-Wrapper classes do not need to follow this syntax.
+Wrapper classes are not held to this standard.